MindRove/MindRoveSDK/README.md

 5. Click the **Install** button and confirm any prompts to complete the installation.

 ### C++
-Check out the MindRove specific C++ library.
+Check out the MindRove-specific C++ library from the latest release.
+Find the link to the latest release above in this readme, at the "Download the binaries of the latest version" section.

 ### MATLAB
-Check out the MindRove specific MATLAB library.
+Check out the MindRove-specific MATLAB library.

 ## Get started!